zilliztech/zdoc/docs/tutorials/payment-billing/subscribe-on-gcp-marketplace.md

 ---
-title: "Subscribe on GCP Marketplace | Cloud"
+title: "Subscribe on Google Cloud Marketplace | Cloud"
 slug: /subscribe-on-gcp-marketplace
-sidebar_label: "GCP Marketplace"
+sidebar_label: "Google Cloud Marketplace"
 beta: FALSE
 notebook: FALSE
 description: "This guide provides a step-by-step walkthrough of the subscription process and outlines the pricing terms of Zilliz Cloud on GCP Marketplace. | Cloud"